Josefinekihlstrom/LauraDay/TESTING.md

 The error message that I got was ``invalid literal for int() with base 10: ''``.
 At the time I had no idea what was causing the error, but I later discovered that it was because I had forgotten to add the text of 'required' at the end of the quantity input in my product_details.html template.
 A simple fix, but it caused me to loose a few braincells before realising it.

+11. If the sku input field is left out empty when a superuser is adding a product to the site, it will still add the product to the product list.
+This may not make much difference when you have a small webshop with a smaller number of products, but this is an important key figure to have when developing a larger website with more products.
+Sku numbers are important and useful in such a way that you can better keep the products separated from each other.
+One solution to this would have been to make the sku field required however, this bug remains unsolved due to lack of time fixing it.

 ### Bugs found during testing of the site
 1. The limit of a product you can add is set to 99 on the product details page, however if you have added 99 pieces of a product to the shopping bag